rreusser/ndarray-transfinite-interpolation/README.md

 tfi(zeros([11, 11, 2]), edges);
 ```

+---

-You can perturb the faces with functions:
+You can perturb the edges with functions:

 <p align="center">
   <a href="http://demos.rickyreusser.com/ndarray-transfinite-interpolation/square2.html" target="_blank">